Cameron Cobbold, 1st Baron Cobbold: Early life

-Born in London in 1904 to Clement John Fromanteel Cobbold and his wife Stella Willoughby Savile Cameron, Cobbold was educated at Eton College.
+Born in London in 1904 to Lt.-Col. Clement John Fromanteel Cobbold and his wife Stella Willoughby Savile Cameron, Cobbold was educated at Eton College.
 He also spent one year at King's College, Cambridge.

 Career

 Bank of England

 Cobbold joined the Bank of England at the invitation of bank Governor Montagu Norman in 1933.
 He was appointed Deputy Governor in 1945 and became governor in 1949.
 During his tenure he was sworn of the Privy Council (1959) and was created Baron Cobbold, of Knebworth in the County of Hertford (1960).
 He retired as governor in 1961.

 Cobbold Commission

 He subsequently led the Cobbold Commission in 1962 which studied the question of North Borneo and Sarawak's merger with Malaya to form Malaysia.
 In 1963, he was appointed a Knight Grand Cross of the Royal Victorian Order and Lord Chamberlain to Queen Elizabeth II.
 He served until 1971, and during his tenure the Lord Chamberlain's theatrical censorship role was abolished (1968) and he was appointed to the Order of the Garter (1970).
 Cobbold was appointed to be a Deputy Lieutenant of the County of Hertford (1972).

 In 1966, he received the Grand Decoration in Gold with Sash for Services to the Republic of Austria.